Fold Bitcoin Rewards App Review: Legit or Hype?

 Several gift card options

-Starting with what I think is the biggest advantage to Fold, the line-up of gift cards it offers is quite strong.
-Between Amazon, Chili’s, Nintendo, and many others, there are plenty of brands I frequent featured here.
-As a result, I reckon it’d be pretty easy to find an option you’ll actually use as well — and earn rewards as a result.
+Starting with what I think is the biggest advantage of Fold, the line-up of gift cards it offers is quite strong.
+Between Amazon, Chili’s, Nintendo eShop, and many others, there are plenty of brands I frequent featured here.
+As a result, I reckon it’d be pretty easy to find an option you’ll actually use — and earn rewards as a result.

 Speaking of actually using your gift cards, in my experience, the certificates I’ve purchased using Fold have been easy to claim from the respective brand.
 Specifically, I’ve used the app to purchase Amazon gift cards.
 In each case, the code for my card popped up immediately after I completed the purchase and I was able to apply it to my Amazon account without issue.
 I presume the process is similar for other sites, although it could vary from retailer to retailer.